Biomolecules and Chemistry in Everyday Life - Result Question 29

 <img src=“https://temp-public-img-folder.s3.amazonaws.com/sathee.prutor.images/sathee_image/snip_images_JMY-v9qAORCd9IaYCYFocLMOTBDQLN9Rf6IVCfEcCYQ_original_fullsize_png.jpg"width="450"/>

-(A) is glycine which is only naturally occurring amino acid.
+(A) is glycine which is the only naturally occurring amino acid.
 While $(B),(C)$ and $(D)$ are not the naturally occurring amino acids.
 Hence, correct integer is $(1)$.